b-Rocks2718/Dioptase-OS/docs/kernel.md

 Structure:
 - Allocates a fixed size stack per thread (TODO: use page allocator instead of heap, and use guard pages to detect overflow)
-- Per-core and global ready queues
+- Per-core and global ready queues with load-balancing
-- round-robin scheduling
+- Kernel can set threads as `HIGH_PRIORITY`, `NORMAL_PRIORITY`, and `LOW_PRIORITY`.
+Within each priority, MLFQ is used to schedule threads
 - Preemptive, timer isr context switches to idle threads, idle thread cannot be preempted and finds next ready thread to switch to

-- TODO: better scheduling
+See `threading.md` and `scheduling.md` for more details.

 Supported Sync Primatives:
 - enable/disable interrupts